Home

 Eligibility for Compensatory Leave

-How TOIL Works
+How Compensatory Leave Works

 • Calculation: The calculation method varies.
 It might involve banking the exact extra hours worked, accruing a percentage of annual working hours, or accumulating up to a rolling cap (e.g., a maximum of 20 hours within a 3-month period).

-Expiry of TOIL
+Expiry of Compensatory Leave

-Payment in Lieu of Unused TOIL
+Payment in Lieu of Unused Compensatory Leave

 Compensatory Leave vs. Compassionate Leave